-Courses may be taken in the term indicated as part of a cohort with permission of the Faculty.

-- (2) May be taken in either of Year One or Two, either term.
+- (1) Courses may be taken in the term indicated as part of a cohort with permission of the Faculty. - (2) May be taken in either of Year One or Two, either term.
 This sequence is recommended. - (3) The number of Senior Business courses allowed will depend in part on the amount of exemptions an After-Degree student may be given.
 Students possessing exemptions in any of the required Year One courses will have their Year One schedule adjusted to reflect this.
 Students should consult the Undergraduate Office with respect to their program requirements before commencing Year One.
 After-Degree students must declare a major, and must follow the requirements for that major.
 This choice may be made as early as Winter Term in Year One.
-After-Degree students take a minimum of ★45 and a maximum of ★60 at the University of Alberta while registered as a student in the Faculty of Business.
-The number of required electives and Senior Business of the major selected. - (4) Completion of BUS 201 or equivalent is normally a prerequisite to entrance to the Cooperative Education program.
-After-Degree Students may apply to the program without completion of BUS 201as they are exempt from taking BUS 201.
+After-Degree students take a minimum of $\bigstar45$ and a maximum of $\bigstar60$ at the University of Alberta while registered as a student in the Faculty of Business.
+The number of required electives and Senior Business courses permitted to an After-Degree Student will depend on the requirements of the major selected.

+(4) Completion of BUS 201 or equivalent is normally a prerequisite to entrance to the Cooperative Education program.
+After-Degree Students may apply to the program without completion of BUS 201 as they are exempt from taking BUS 201.